The ultimate long-distance hike in the Peak District has to be the Edale Skyline walk.

 Nearest train station: Hope train station (0 mile/0 km) – Start for this walk!

-The Edale Skyline walk that I’ve plotted starts and ends at Hope train station
+The Edale Skyline walk that I’ve plotted starts and ends at Hope train station in the Derbyshire Peak District.

 Facilities on the walk